BeccaN/bootoons/README.md

 to do/stretch:
+* watch OO JS video pt 4
 * create 'selected comic' event
+* create a 'random comic button'
 * make categories creatable too
+* create category search/filter
+  - implement post OO JS
+  - flow: fetch for comics from db, create JS objects for each comic, comics are added to comic-container
+* comicCon contents are jumbled/random (each reload of the page, the comics are randomized)

+Stretch:
 * make comic image an upload from computer
-* create category search/filter
 * add comments/reactions (perhaps emoji reactions?)
-* comicCon contents are jumbled/random (each reload of the page, the comics are randomized)
-* create a 'random comic button'
-* make the 'New Comic' form stagnant on scrolling
 * make each comic editable
 * ULTRA STRETCH: make a comic "series" aspect to the app, comics are part of a series that users are creating together.